How to Transfer Your Google Drive to Another Account in 2024

 To transfer the entire Google Drive from one user account to another:

-6. To copy the files or folders, hold the Ctrl key when you drag and drop them.
-Otherwise "Backup and Sync" will move the content from one account into the other.
+To copy the files or folders, hold the Ctrl key when you drag and drop them.
+Otherwise, "Backup and Sync" will move the content from one account to the other.

 The limitations of this method include the following: